Dan Mann Twice Baked Interview at Hawaiian South Shore

 As far as fins go, you can get away with riding your favorite fins from your Baked Potato or maybe size up just slightly on your trailing fins to get a bit more control off that skatey, flat tail.

-Overall, the Twice Baked is a slightly more refined, dynamic, squirty version of the Baked Potato—a board that allows you grovel without sacrificing performance.
+Overall, the Twice Baked is a slightly more refined, dynamic, squirty version of the Baked Potato—a surfboard that allows you grovel without sacrificing performance.